delaneyj/datastar/site/static/md/guide/going_deeper.md

 # Going Deeper

+At only 12 KiB, Datastar is smaller than Alpine.js and htmx, yet it provides the functionality of both libraries combined.
+The package size is not _just_ a vanity metric.
+By embracing simplicity, and building on first principles, everything becomes cleaner and leaner.

+But don't take our word for it – [explore the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.

+Datastar is both a core library (4 KiB) and a “batteries included” framework (12 KiB), allowing you to create [custom bundles](/bundler) and write your own plugins!

 ## Declarative Signals

 At its core, Datastar makes __nestable signals declarative__.
 Let's unpack that (in reverse order).